Shipping in Wartime (1912-1918)

 Meanwhile, the astronomical increase in the hires of steamers due to the War brought huge profits to shipowners.
 At the same time, the significant rise in transport costs greatly increased the price of imported goods and caused distress between Greek shipowners and people in their own country for the first time.
 This development revived the idea for the creation of an association aiming to address the issues concerning the industry and this led to the establishment of the Union of Greek Shipowners in Piraeus on February 16, 1916, with Leonidas A. Embiricos elected as first president.
 Most of its founding members belonged to the core of supporters of Venizelos’ party and followed him to Thessaloniki where he formed his new government.

 With Greece’s entry to the War in 1917, the centre of the Greek shipping activity moved to the United Kingdom, where a substantial number of Greek offices were already operating.
 The entire Greek steamship fleet was chartered to the British government at significantly lower rates than those prevailing at the time.
 Also, restrictions were placed on the amount of insurance that would be paid back to the Greeks in the event of a war loss.
-The ships provided by the Greeks for the Allied Forces were employed in the most dangerous routes -coal from the United Kingdom to the Mediterranean and minerals from the Mediterranean to the United Kingdom- resulting in the decimation of the Greek fleet within a short space of time, mainly by German submarine fire.
-By the end of the War, the Greek merchant fleet had comparatively recorded more losses than most other nations and while the number of the remaining ships, had not the slightest resemblance to pre-war levels.
+The ships provided by the Greeks for the Allied Forces were employed in the most dangerous routes – transporting coal from the United Kingdom to the Mediterranean and minerals from the Mediterranean to the United Kingdom – resulting in the decimation of the Greek fleet within a short space of time, mainly by German submarine fire.
+By the end of the War, the Greek merchant fleet had comparatively recorded more losses than most other nations and the number of the remaining ships did not have the slightest resemblance to pre-war levels.

-Despite the above, many Greek shipowners made extraordinary profits during the War from sales, insurance claims and the operation of their steamers, especially between 1915-1916.
+Despite the above, many Greek shipowners made extraordinary profits during the War from sales, insurance claims and the operation of their steamers, especially during the years of neutrality in 1915-1916.
 This was sufficient to enable them to invest again in steamships, whenever they felt that they should return competitively to the market.

 Shares